LissandroSousa/BacenAPI/README.md

 1. **Bacen_URL**: Generates the URL where the data is available.
 2. **Bacen_API**: Connects with the BACEN API, extracts the requested information, and converts it to a readable format.
 3. **Bacen_series**: Retrieves data from multiple Central Bank series, given a vector of series IDs and corresponding names.
+4. **bacen_search**: Searches for financial indicator series using keywords in Portuguese.
+5. **dataset**: object is a preloaded data frame containing metadata about the financial indicator series available from the Central Bank of Brazil (BACEN).

 This README provides a detailed guide on how to use each function.